stevenharradine/software-list-approved-and-blacklisted/Windows.md

 # Windows
-The vain of my existance.
+The bane of my existance.
 If you must use this aweful operating system you need be [smart when using the Internet]().

 and also follow these tips:
  * should be using 7, 8 or 8.1 (10 you cannot disable telemetry data in the consumer product and as a result is blacklisted)